maybebyte/anthesis/on-lonely-passions.md

 good chef is adored by many, even those who don't know how to cook, because they can taste and enjoy the food.

-## Tech is a less universal passion
+## Tech is not a universal passion

 In comparison, writing software seems disembodied.
 There isn't an easily accessible, built-in sensory experience to bridge the gap in knowledge